astralfrontier/peppermile.org/src/grand-adventure.md

 ## Twists

-Twists are **a tool for the MC to create tension and maintain the tone of the game**.
+Twists are a tool for the MC to create tension and maintain the tone of the game.
 Twists can also be used to reward players for interesting or inventive tactics.

 **Twist is a temporary Pool created by the MC**.